seethroughdev/status-crawler/README.md

 --------

+### What casperjs-spider does

+- Spiders whatever site you want it to
+- Returns list of:
+  - all links with response codes
+  - all javascript errors from console
+  - all ssl insecure warnings
+  - all warning messages
+- Does not repeat URLs
+- Allows you to skip specified terms
+- Allows you to require specified terms
+- Exports a data.json file with your results

 ### Getting Started

 You can run the whole thing by setting your config options in spider.js and navigating to the folder in your CL and typing: